Purépecha language: Consonants

-There are distinct series of nonaspirated and aspirated consonants and affricate consonants; aspiration is noted by an apostrophe.
+There are distinct series of non-aspirated and aspirated consonants and affricate consonants; in the spelling aspiration is noted by an apostrophe.
 There are two rhotics ('r'-sounds, one of them being retroflex).

 The official orthography does not have distinct representations for the four phonemes /kʷ/, /kʷʰ/, /w/, /j/.
 It uses the letter i for both /i, j/ and the letter u for both /u, w/, but both semivowels are fairly rare.
 When k or k' is followed by u and another vowel letter, the sequence virtually always represents the labio-velar phonemes.

 Intervocally, aspirated consonants become pre-aspirated.
-After nasals, they lose their aspiration entirely.
-Unaspirated consonants become voiced after nasals.
+After nasals, aspirated consonants lose their aspiration and unaspirated consonants become voiced.

 Grammar

 Typology

 Purépecha is an agglutinative language, but sound change has led to a certain degree of fusion.
 It is sometimes considered a polysynthetic language because of its complex morphology and frequent long words.
 Unlike most other languages that are considered polysynthetic, it has no noun compounding or incorporation.
 The language is exclusively suffixing and has a large number of suffixes (as many as 160) and clitics.
 The verb distinguishes 13 aspects and 6 modes.
 The language is double-marking in the typology of Johanna Nichols, as it marks grammatical relations on both the dependent phrases and phrasal heads.

 The language has both grammatical case and postpositions.
 The case system distinguishes nominative, accusative, genitive, comitative, instrumental, and locative cases, but there are also many nominal derivational affixes.
 Word order is flexible, and the basic word order has been described as either SVO or SOV.
 However, most authors note that other word orders are frequently used for pragmatic purposes such as focus or topic tracking.